Accountability

 - Most recent survey:

-- No surveys on record — Servants Mission is a recently certified agency; initial licensure survey is pending
+- No surveys on record.
+Initial licensure survey is pending.

 - Open corrective action plans: